nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 All fields in the `ObservabilityPolicy` will be validated with Open API Schema.
 If the Open API Schema validation rules are not sufficient, we will use [CEL](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation-rules).

-RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD containing Gateway Settings.
+RBAC via the Kubernetes API server will ensure that only authorized users can update the CRD.

 ## Alternatives

-- Combine with OTel settings in Gateway Settings for one OTel Policy: Rather than splitting tracing across two Policies, we could create a single tracing Policy.
+- Combine with OTel settings in `NginxProxy` for one OTel Policy: Rather than splitting tracing across two Policies, we could create a single tracing Policy.
 The issue with this approach is that some tracing settings -- such as exporter endpoint -- should be restricted to Cluster Operators, while settings like attributes should be available to Application Developers.
 If we combine these settings, RBAC will not be sufficient to restrict access across the settings.
 We will have to disallow certain fields based on the resource the Policy is attached to.
 This is a bad user experience.
 - Inherited Policy: An Inherited Policy would be useful if there is a use case for the Cluster Operator enforcing or defaulting the OTel tracing settings included in this policy.